 But the Oculus Quest is last year’s uber-toy.
 Replacing it is a brand new headset with a design overhaul, a beefed-up spec sheet and, perhaps most impressively of all, a lower entry-level price.

-Naturally, we were only too happy to take the Quest 2 for a spin.
+Naturally, we were only too happy to take the Quest 2, which has been subsequently redubbed the Meta Quest 2, for a spin.

 Design and build: Smaller, lighter, faster, stronger